daniel-deptula/tech-sbus-sniffer/README.md

 # tech-sbus-sniffer
-RS485 sniffer and parser of the Tech SBUS protocol
+RS485 sniffer and parser of the Tech SBUS protocol.\
+\
+**!!!
+The script is longer maintained in favour of a MQTT/HA version - [tech-sbus-mqtt](https://github.com/daniel-deptula/tech-sbus-mqtt).**

 # Overview
 TECH SBUS is a name used by vendor "Tech Sterowniki" for a custom communication protocol over RS-485, most probably developed by them.
 The protocol is used by their products - room sensors/regulators and central heating actuator controllers.